 As with most sugar-free sweeteners during pregnancy, the answer is: it depends.

-This means this form of stevia is safe to use during pregnancy.
-Just not in excessive ways, use in small amounts!
-For now, I’ll explain a few things to consider before including stevia in your pregnancy diet!
+This means this form of stevia is safe to use during pregnancy—but not in excessive ways.
+Use in small amounts!

 What To Consider Before Consuming Stevia During Pregnancy